rsheldiii/rp2040-business-card/README.md

 The _minimal design example_ is a reference implementation of an RP2040-based microcontroller.
 It's not the best microcontroller out there - it doesn't even have a status LED - but it's the bare minimum components required to get the RP2040 running stably.

-If you take a look at the pcb, you'll notice the crystal oscillator circuit looks fairly similar to the circuit on my board as well - that's because I just straight up copy-pasted it into my design.
+If you take a look at the pcb, you'll notice the crystal oscillator circuit looks fairly similar to the circuit on my board as well - that's because I just straight up copy-pasted it into my design (and modified it slightly).
 That might feel like a cop-out, but hardware manufactures, really, _really_ want you to use reference designs.
 They spend significant amounts of time and effort designing their chips and testing the physical and electrical properties of their devices, they'd _really_ prefer you just stick to the reference designs so the chip works just as it should.
 Fun little side note, the Raspberry Pi foundation actually [got burnt](https://arstechnica.com/gadgets/2019/07/raspberry-pi-4-uses-incorrect-usb-c-design-wont-work-with-some-chargers/) by not following reference designs in the past with one of their USB-C chargers, so even large companies are fallible to design mistakes.

 # Introducing Kicad

-OK, so we've got a nice little reference design to base our PCB off of and the list of parts we're going to use, but how do we actually _use_ the reference design to design our PCB?
+OK, so we've got a reference design to base our PCB off of and the list of parts we're going to use, but how do we actually _use_ the reference design to design our PCB?
 Well, the reference design is a Kicad project, which happens to be a free PCB design software!
-Learning how to use kicad is it's own topic, and I'm not very qualified to teach it, but I learned by watching the "Getting To Blinky" series by [Contextual Electronics]().
+Learning how to use kicad is it's own topic, and I'm not very qualified to teach it, but I learned by watching the "Getting To Blinky" series by [Contextual Electronics](https://www.youtube.com/watch?v=BVhWh3AsXQs&list=PLy2022BX6EspFAKBCgRuEuzapuz_4aJCn).
 Those tutorials have not been updated since Kicad 5, but there really hasn't been that much groundbreaking stuff between 5 and 7, so they're still a good watch.

 A nice thing about Kicad is the circuit and schematic designs are separate - you can lay out a circuit that performs a particular function, then link circuit symbols to schematic footprints.
 Once you switch to the PCB editor, those schematic footprints are linked together with what's called the "rat's nest", which correctly link together the pins of the components you laid out in the circuit diagram. neat!